seeq12/seeq-udf-ui/README.md

 ```
 For development work, after checking out the code from repository,
 it is highly recommended you create a python virtual environment,
-`pip install -r requirement.txt`, and install the package in that
+`pip install -r requirements.txt`, and install the package in that
 working environment.

 There is a template for the developer notebook in /development.